OlivierLD/raspberry-coffee/NMEA-multiplexer/manual.md

     mux.01.device.prefix=01
     mux.01.verbose=false
     ```
-- "Implicit" REST input
+- Note: there is an "Implicit" REST input
     - Like a `rest` input channel (consumer)
-    - If the `with.http.server` is on, then there is REST resource
+    - If the `with.http.server` is running, then there is REST resource
     ```
     POST /mux/nmea-sentence -h "Content-Type: plain/text" -d "$GPRMC,....."
     ```
-    - This can be used to feed the cache.
+    - This can be used to feed the cache "by hand".
     - Use system variable `-Drest.feeder.verbose=true` to see the output.

 You can also define your own channels (extending `NMEAClient` and with a `reader` attribute).
 Look for `mux.01.class=nmea.consumers.client.WeatherStationWSClient`.

 Channels can use those three attributes: `properties`, `device.filters`, `sentence.filters`: